 Industry Safety Management System

-Industry Safety Management System using Raspberry Pi – Developing this trend, a new intelligent smart security system of industry based on various wireless sensor/actuator, Raspberry pi microcontroller with IoT network.
-This innovation namely IoT Based Industrial Security Control and Monitoring System Using Raspberry pi detect any Gas leakage, Fire explosion, or short circuit and sensing temperature, humidity by the various smart sensor.
+Industry Safety Management System using Raspberry Pi – Developing this trend, a new intelligent smart security system of industry based on various wireless sensor/actuators, Raspberry pi microcontroller with IoT network.
+This innovation namely IoT Based Industrial Security Control and Monitoring System Use Raspberry pi detect any Gas leakage, Fire explosion, or short circuit and sense temperature, humidity by the various smart sensor.
 So it can measure any environmental deviation and monitored the updated condition of the industries and inform the proprietor by SMS through the internet.
 After knowing the current condition, it can take proper action which protects the industries from accidents and saves many lives.
 A traditional security system gives the signal by alarms.
 Here Internet of Things is used to communicate with the device for sending and receiving required information and data through the internet.
 So it can be controlled and monitored from anywhere & anytime through a computer, mobile, or any smart device.
 The more advantages of this device are it is a portable device and it can be driving both mobile & computer by internet.

-Now a day, the industrial monitoring field requires more manual power to monitor and control the industrial parameters such as temperature, humidity, gas, etc. these is the most upcoming issues in the industrial sectors. if the parameters are not monitored and controlled properly, it leads to a harmful situation.
+Now a day, the industrial monitoring field requires more manual power to monitor and control the industrial parameters such as temperature, humidity, gas, etc. which are the most upcoming issues in the industrial sectors. if the parameters are not monitored and controlled properly, it leads to a harmful situation.
 Most industries are facing those kinds of situations because of some manual mistakes.
 To overcome manual mistakes, we are using industrial automation with the internet of things.
-WIRELESS SENSOR NETWORKS (WSN) has been employed to collect data about physical phenomena in various applications such as habitat monitoring, and ocean monitoring, and surveillance
+WIRELESS SENSOR NETWORKS (WSN) has been employed to collect data about physical phenomena in various applications such as habitat monitoring, ocean monitoring, and surveillance

 - In the Existing System, Implementation of ZigBee or Lora-based Industrial monitoring and remote control system.